Despite the lack of recording, I’ve really ramped up my Sunday Meal Prep Habit since moving back to the States.

 Thompson continues by stating:

-However, by introducing one day (Sunday, in my case) where I planned to randomize the rest of my week, something amazing occurred.
-I can potentially ride this temporary wave indefinitely.
+However, by introducing one day (Sunday, in my case) when I planned to randomize the rest of my week, something amazing occurred.
+I could potentially ride this temporary wave indefinitely.
 It’s Structured Randomness.

 A few years back on a work trip I met a fellow travel journalist who described a project.
 In it she tried a new workout every week for a year.
-Based in Colorado, she tried everything from acro yoga to trapeze, and she got so addicted she kept it up for years.
+Based in Colorado, where demand tends to be high for all things fitness-related, she tried everything from acro yoga to trapeze.
+She got so addicted she kept it up for years.

 The gamification experts often describe player types that can be appealed to in games.
 The Bartle Taxonomy of Player Types includes Killers, Achievers, Socializers, and Explorers, but it’s the last one that I want to focus on here.

 Explorers like new things, to reveal a new world, or discover hidden places.
-It’s a button of addiction that can be pushed in programming, and I believe with my Structured Randomness, it activates the fun and addictive centers, appealing to my appreciation of cooking and experiencing food.
+It’s a button of addiction that can be pushed in programming, and so too (I believe) with Structured Randomness.
+It activates the fun and addictive centers, appealing to my appreciation of cooking and experiencing food.

 I’ll continue to monitor it, but I think this is a watershed moment not only for eating healthy, but for all other habits.